hnky/pytorch-workshop/Chapter 5 - Training in the Cloud/lab 4 - Deploy.md

 ### Create a managed endpoint

-> Replace: \<your-name> with your unique name, like: henks-endpoint
+> Replace: \<your-endpoint-name> with your unique name, like: henks-endpoint-v1

 ```
-az ml online-endpoint create -n <your-name>
+az ml online-endpoint create -n <your-endpoint-name>
 ```

 ### Create the endpoint configuration